HL7/fhir-saner/README.md

 This implementation guide provides the FHIR Implementation materials associated with the SANER project.

-The content of this guide can be viewed at [https://audaciousinquiry.github.io/saner-ig/](https://audaciousinquiry.github.io/saner-ig/)
+The content of this guide can be viewed at [https://audaciousinquiry.github.io/saner-ig/](https://audaciousinquiry.github.io/saner-ig/).
+The [Continuous Integration Build](View the Guide on [GitHub Pages](https://audaciousinquiry.github.io/saner-ig/) or [the CI Build](http://build.fhir.org/ig/AudaciousInquiry/saner-ig/) is also available